Exercise increased caution in Laos due to COVID-19. Read the entire Travel Advisory.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 1 Travel Health Notice for Laos for COVID-19.

-Laos has resumed most transportation options, (including airport operations and re-opening of borders for commerce only) and business operations (including day cares and schools).
+Most transportation options remained closed (airport operations are limited to sporadic charter flights and borders are open for commerce only).
+Most business operations (including day cares and schools) have resumed.
 Other improved conditions have been reported within Laos.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Laos.

 Reconsider travel to: